Latest Updates:Due to the rapidly changing information available on COVID-19, this page is updated frequently. The latest updates include:

 Protection of healthcare workers is a priority.
 This revised interim guidance prioritizes the use of N-95 respirators and other respiratory protection devices during high-risk procedures while still protecting healthcare personnel with facemasks and eye protection during other routine patient care activities in the setting of temporary respirator shortages.

 In a March 10 memo issued to State Survey Agencies, CMS is expanding the allowable types of facemasks healthcare workers may use in situations involving COVID-19 and other respiratory infection.
 CMS also alerted state surveyors they are not required – on a temporary basis – to validate the date of a facility’s last annual test of the fit of N95 masks worn by workers in Medicare- and Medicaid-certified facilities.
 CMS took this step to minimize the discarded masks associated with such testing.
 Only annual fit testing validation is being waived.

-CMS – Current Emergencies Website: COVID-19 opens in a new tab opens in a new tab This site includes clinical/technical, coding/billing and survey/certification guidance.
+This site includes clinical/technical, coding/billing and survey/certification guidance.
 Recent updates:

 - Guidance to hospitals with emergency departments (EDs) on patient screening, treatment and transfer requirements opens in a new tab to prevent the spread of infectious disease and illness, including COVID-19, and remain in compliance with Emergency Medical Treatment and Labor Act (EMTALA) requirements.
 CMS has issued a frequently asked questions and answers on EMTALA opens in a new tab.

 - Protecting patients, residents and healthcare workers in home health agencies opens in a new tab and dialysis facilities. opens in a new tab